dotintent/inFullBand/README.md

 ## Usage

-1. Open inFullBand project in Xcode and set correct development team in in General section of project file.
+1. Open inFullBand project in Xcode and set correct development team in General section of project file.
-2. Make sure your that:
+2. Make sure that:
     a) Bluetooth is active on your iOS device,
     b) Mi Band 2 is paired with your iOS device,
     c) Mi Band 2 is "Discoverable" (details in aforementioned article).
 3. Run project on your iOS device
 4. After brief moment you should see information "🌎 Discovered: MI Band 2" - press it to connect to your Mi Band.
-5. Have fun playing with heart rate monitoring, alerts and ohter functionalities available 😉
+5. Have fun playing with heart rate monitoring, alerts and other functionalities available 😉

 ## Screenshots